 - No foreign transaction fees

-- 2x points on dining and travel and 1x points on everything else
+- 2x points on dining and travel, 5x points on Lyft rides and 1x points on everything else

 - Points can transfer to airline and hotel programs